robinpie/arch-unity7/README.md

 ## Status

 Work in progress.
 The core stack builds and Unity starts.
-Expect rough edges.
+Many things are broken.

 ## What's included